-As a homeowner, your property constitutes one of your biggest investments.
-However, a termite invasion can quickly and quietly destroy your home value.
-Preventing termite damage begins with understanding termites, their food sources and key signs of an infestation.
-To learn more about what you could be doing to attract termites, keep reading.
+As a homeowner, your property is one of your biggest investments.
+However, a termite invasion can quickly and quietly destroy your home’s value.
+Preventing termite damage begins with understanding termites, what they eat and key signs of an infestation.
+Here are some things you could be doing that are attracting termites.

 Several key clues signal that termites may have created a colony in your home.
 Even if you don’t spot an actual termite, they could quickly and quietly damage your property.
 Although they may seem small, homeowners should immediately consult a professional upon finding any of the following signs of termites.

 Termites leave small, brown droppings, known as “frass”.
-If you find these pellet-shaped spots, your home may have termites.
+These droppings often look like wood particles or sawdust due to how much wood termites eat.
+If you find these pellet-shaped droppings, your home may have a termite infestation.

-Debunking common termite misconceptions empowers homeowners to protect their property.
+Debunking common termite misconceptions can empower homeowners to protect their property.
 Termite limitations and preferences reveal the key areas where they enter and damage homes.
-While termites are destructive, you can discourage them from creating a colony in your home with the following tips.
+While termites are destructive, you can discourage them from building a colony in your home by understanding the ways they behave.

 Termites eat wood and anything containing cellulose, such as wallpaper, books, boxes, carpet backing, drywall and furniture.
 In their natural environment, termites support the ecosystem.
 They digest rotting wood, turning it into humus, an organic material that improves soil.
 When land development displaces termites, they can occupy and destroy buildings.

 Termites cannot eat through plastic.
-Instead, they may try to break through plastic to access a food source.
+However, they may try to break through plastic to access a food source.

 Termites cannot eat concrete.
-Because termites fit through cracks in concrete, homeowners may think termites chewed through this tough barrier.
+Because termites can fit through cracks and crevices in concrete, homeowners may think termites chewed through this tough barrier.